Church of Saint Elijah, Vučitrn

-Church of Saint Elijah was a Serbian Orthodox Church located in Vučitrn, the city and the seat of the eponymous municipality in Kosovo.

-The church dedicated to St. Elijah was built in 1834 on the foundations of the old Orthodox church in the eastern part of Vučitrn, where the buried church items were found.
-The murals on the walls of the church were painted in 1871 by Blaž Damnjanović from Debar.
+The Church of Saint Elijah is a Serbian Orthodox Church dedicated to St. Elijah located in Vushtrri (Vučitrn), Kosovo.
+It was built in 1834 on the foundations of an old Orthodox church, where the buried church items were found.
+Its murals were painted in 1871 by Blaž Damnjanović from Debar.

-The destruction of the church in 1999
+Destruction in 1999

 The church was desecrated in June 1999 in the presence of the French KFOR troops.
 The priest's house was also looted and damaged.
 The church was set on fire once again in 2004, but in the following years it was partially restored.